InnovaPolitica/Pawah-tech-for-human-rights/CONTRIBUTING.md

 > First time contributing to open source?
 Check out this *free* series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

-## How to report bugs

-Ask your contributors to stay on the lookout for can any potential issue that might cause problems for the project.
-These could be problems in code (if you’re creating software), content omissions or copy errors (if you’re creating a learning resource), or any issues with the functionality or design of your project.

-Most projects invite all contributors to report bugs, so "debugging" or fixing problems happens quickly and with the input of the community.
-Take a look at [Atom's example](https://github.com/atom/atom/blob/master/CONTRIBUTING.md#reporting-bugs) for how to teach people to report bugs to your project.

-> Notice a mistake?
-Please file any bugs, requests, or questions in our issue tracker [LINK TO ISSUE TRACKER]!

 ## Communication channels

-Do you have a chat room or email list you use to discuss this project?
-List them all here!
-Provide clear contact info, and outline the process for getting in touch, for anyone with questions.
+It is always a good time to get in touch with us.
+Please, feel free to write to us if something comes up:
+- You want to use Pawah!
+- You want to contribute to Pawah!
+- You want to talk about Pawah!

-## If you are in distreess and need help in relation to digital security and human rights protection?
+- You are in distreess and need help in relation to digital security and human rights protection.
 Please, write to us immediately.

+The best way to communicate with us is through email: cristian.leon@asuntosdelsur.org or info@asuntosdelsur.org